NishantIyer/my-trading-bot/README.md

 ## License: MIT

-- Copyright (C) 2018 Carlos Rodriguez
+- Copyright (C) 2022 Chris Rodriguez
-- Copyright (C) 2018 Terra Eclipse, Inc. (http://www.terraeclipse.com/)
 - Copyright (C) 2021 Nishant Iyer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the &quot;Software&quot;), to deal in the Software without restriction, including without limitation the rights